What is feline hyperthyroidism?

 Complete blood panel

-Renal function (creatinine, SDMA), liver function, CBC: identify concurrent diseases or complications before choosing a treatment.
+Renal function (creatinine and SDMA, an early blood marker of kidney function), liver function, CBC: identify concurrent diseases or complications before choosing a treatment.

 Urinalysis